Skip to Main Content

 Where the Farm and the Fish Actually Meet

 The farm-to-table phrase has been stretched so thin in American dining that it barely means anything.
 Menus list a local farm in the footnotes, a single vegetable arrives from twenty miles away, and the claim is considered met.
-North Salem's approach at Purdy's Farmer & the Fish runs in a different direction entirely.
+Purdy's Farmer & the Fish in North Salem is a farm-to-table American seafood restaurant at the $$$ price point.
 The restaurant operates out of a white farmhouse on Titicus Road, and the farm it references is the one visible through the windows: producing vegetables, curing meats, smoking fish, and supplying the kitchen in ways that show up in the details of every plate rather than in a marketing line at the bottom of the menu.

 Hudson Valley dining has developed a clear split between venues that use local sourcing as identity and those that use it as theatre.
 Purdy's lands firmly in the former camp, sitting in the same broader regional tradition as Blue Hill at Stone Barns in Tarrytown, where the farm-kitchen relationship is structural rather than decorative.
 At the $$$ price tier, Purdy's positions itself as the accessible end of that tradition, below the tasting-menu formality of Blue Hill but operating from the same conviction that the sourcing should be audible in the food.